corywalker/expreduce/README.md

 [DOWNLOAD HERE](https://github.com/corywalker/expreduce/releases/latest)

 If you just want to get started, you can download a binary release and run the software without any downloading Go or compiling.
-Head over to the [latest release](https://github.com/corywalker/expreduce/releases/latest) and download the correct package for your OS.
+Head over to the [latest release](https://github.com/corywalker/expreduce/releases/latest) and download the correct package for your OS/architecture.

 ## From source

-You must have the [Git Large File Storage](https://git-lfs.github.com/)  client (`git-lfs`) installed before cloning the repository.

 ```
 $ go get github.com/corywalker/expreduce